orkes-io/docs/docs/integrations/ai-llm/hugging-face.md

 <p align="center"><img src="/content/img/create-new-model-for-hugging-face-integration.png" alt="Create new model for Hugging Face Integration" width="100%" height="auto"></img></p>

 2. Click **+New model**.
 3. Provide the model name, endpoint (the one you created in the previous step), and an optional description for the model.
-You can get the [complete list of models in Hugging Face here](https://huggingface.co/models).
+The complete [list of models in Hugging Face is available here](https://huggingface.co/models).

 <p align="center"><img src="/content/img/creating-new-model-for-hugging-face-integration.png" alt="Creating new model for Hugging Face Integration" width="60%" height="auto"></img></p>